-Guesnet: There has been an enormous increase in the dynamism of the field.
-Here, too, the German-speaking countries are far behind.
+Guesnet: The field has become much more dynamic.
+Here, too, the German-speaking countries lag far behind.
 Progress has been comprehensive and cannot be restricted to specific issues.
-To a certain extent, this is due to the improved access to sources in Eastern Europe, but it is due first of all to the great curiosity in Jewish history and culture in Eastern Europe that has been demonstrated by colleagues elsewhere in the world.
-Eighty percent of the Jews living today have roots in Eastern Europe.
+To a certain extent, this is due to the improved access to sources in eastern Europe, but it is due first of all to the great curiosity in Jewish history and culture in eastern Europe that has been demonstrated by colleagues elsewhere in the world.
+Eighty percent of Jews living today have roots in eastern Europe.
 The intensity of the discussion is increasing.
-Poland and Russia show the most dynamism.
+Works on Poland and Russia show the most dynamism.
 The most dynamic field internationally over the last 20 years has probably been research into Jewish mysticism, Hasidism.
-The greatest potential here is the incorporation of East European Jewry into the history of the Jews in Europe.
-Here are just two examples: East European Jewry was characterised by various specific features, and yet in familial, economic, cultural, and religious terms, these Jews were connected to the Central and West European Jews to a certain extent by highly stable and efficient networks.
+The greatest potential here is the incorporation of east European Jewry into European Jewish history.
+Here are just two examples: east European Jewry was characterised by a number of specific features, and yet in familial, economic, cultural, and religious terms, these Jews were connected to central and western European Jews by networks that were to a certain extent highly stable and efficient.
 These networks must be researched.
-The second example is that there was more than one modern Jewish movement.
-There was also a modern Jewish movement specific to Eastern Europe, without which, in my view, the Prussian Jewish renaissance would hardly have been possible.
-This influence came not least of all from spiritual and intellectual stimuli that originated with teachers from Eastern Europe, who, as Heinrich Graetz grumbled, had "sullied" the German Jews.
+The second example is that there was more than one Jewish modernity.
+There was also a Jewish modernity specific to eastern Europe, without which, in my view, the Prussian Jewish renaissance would hardly have been possible.
+This influence came not least of all from spiritual and intellectual stimuli that originated with teachers from eastern Europe, who, as Heinrich Graetz grumbled, had "corrupted" the German Jews.
 There was no Iron Curtain in Europe before 1945.

 Golczewski: First of all, access to the archives has improved.
 Issues that had previously been taboo can now be worked on.
-A large number of source editions and factbased accounts have appeared in Poland.
-However, the number of publications in other Eastern European countries has declined.
+A large number of source editions and fact-based accounts have appeared in Poland.
+However, the number of publications in other east European countries has declined.
 A great deal of work has also been conducted in Poland on the problem of Jewish-gentile relations.
 Political debates, such as the dispute over Auschwitz, Jedwabne, and the new book by Jan Tomasz Gross, have created a great deal of movement.

 A painful issue everywhere is collaboration, the depiction of which is minimised as far as possible.
-Attempts are made to expel collaborators from their own national community, if their existence is acknowledged at all.
+Attempts are made to expel collaborators from their national community, if their existence is acknowledged at all.
 Another strategy is to convert their activities into a specific form of resistance against Germany.
 This is the case in Latvia, Slovakia, and Ukraine, for example.

-East European historiography would benefit from a move away from the use of history for purposes of national affirmation and apologetics to a critical view of its own history (and politics).
-In Central and Eastern Europe, criticism is often restricted to the period 1945-1989 and is supported by old notions of the enemy (including anti-Jewish ones).
+Eastern European historiography would benefit from a move away from the use of history for purposes of national affirmation and apologetics to a critical view of its own history (and politics).
+In central and eastern Europe, criticism is often restricted to the period 1945-1989 and is supported by old notions of the enemy (including anti-Jewish ones).
 A critical treatment of national identity in general (primordial notions of ethnic origins are widespread) and individual identity in particular (where the postulate of continuity and the "invention of tradition" dominate) would be beneficial.